joplin/gsoc/ideas_2024.md

 Expected size of project: 350 hours

+### 7. OneNote importer

+We would like to have a OneNote importer, either as a core part of the app or as a plugin.
+This may involve creating a parser for the [.one file format](https://learn.microsoft.com/en-us/openspecs/office_file_formats/ms-one/73d22548-a613-4350-8c23-07d15576be50).
+Joplin currently relies on 3rd-party OneNote to Markdown tools for OneNote imports.

+Difficulty level: High

+Skills Required: Typescript, Javascript.

+Potential Mentor(s):

+Expected size of project: 350 hours

+### 8. Native encryption

+We currently use `sjcl` for end-to-end encryption on all platforms.
+In the past, this has caused performance issues.
+Ideally, we would use a native encryption library.

+Difficulty level: High

+Skills Required: Typescript, Javascript, React Native, Java/Kotlin and Swift/Objective-C

+Potential Mentor(s):

+Expected size of project: 350 hours

+### 9. Multiple editors open at once

+Currently, it's only possible to have one markdown or rich-text editor open at a time.
+We would like to update Joplin Desktop's editor-related code such that multiple editors can be displayed at once, possibly in separate windows.

+Expected Outcome: Ability to open multiple editors at once, in different panes or separate windows.

+Difficulty Level: High

+Skills Required: JavaScript, Electron

+Potential Mentor(s):

+Expected size of project: 350 hours

+### 10. Rich text editor on mobile

+At present, Joplin Mobile only has a markdown editor, while Joplin Desktop has both markdown and rich text editors.
+We would like to use the same rich text editor on mobile (though perhaps with improvements).

+Expected Outcome: Rich text editor on mobile.

+Difficulty Level: Medium

+Skills Required: JavaScript, React Native

+Potential Mentor(s):

+Expected size of project: 175 hours

+### 11. Review process for plugins

+We would like to improve the security of Joplin's plugin ecosystem by reviewing plugins' source code.
+This requires changes to the plugin build and publishing process.
+See [RFC: Consider changing how we accept third-party plugins](https://github.com/laurent22/joplin/issues/9582) for details.

+Expected Outcome: Plugins with reviewed source code, ability to build these plugins from source on a trusted server, and a process for reviewing updates and new plugins.

+Difficulty Level: High

+Skills Required: JavaScript

+Potential Mentor(s):

+Expected size of project: 350 hours

 ## More info

 - Make sure you read the [Joplin Google Summer of Code Introduction](https://github.com/joplin/gsoc/blob/main/readme.md)